 - Latin American

 Henry Louis Gates, Jr. presents to the celebrity a Book of Life which includes a ‘complete as possible’ family tree, results from genetic testing, discovered family documents, and photos.

-Notable stars to have featured on this show include Barbara Walters, Robert Downey Jr., Samuel L. Jackson, Stephen King and Jimmy Kimmel to name but a few.
+Notable stars to have featured on this show include Barbara Walters, Robert Downey Jr., Samuel L. Jackson, Stephen King, and Jimmy Kimmel to name but a few.

-Their background and ethnicity are also explored on the show in order to explore the star’s stories.
+Their background and ethnicity are also explored on the show to explore the star’s stories.